 Value stream management software helps teams document, analyze, and manage the measurable value of DevOps projects and processes.
 These tools provide companies with a comprehensive top-down understanding of the factors that contribute to the measurable value of their projects and processes.
 DevOps teams use value stream management software to verify that product or service development meets company standards to maximize return on investment.

-Intro in a Glance
+Intro at a Glance

 - It allows you to align digital initiatives with the desired business results.